DETAILED ACTION

 Li teaches that the tag can be a protein that has a cross-sectional size that is larger than the cross-sectional size of the nanopore, preventing the attached molecule from flowing through the nanopore (see pg.
 4, para.
 [0054]) and by measuring current or current change with time and determining dwell times, the target nucleic acid molecule can be detected in the sample (see pg.
 4, para.
 [0053]).
 Li teaches that this method overcomes various limitations that are associated with nucleic acid amplification and sequence identification, because other methods may not generate sequence information rapidly enough and/or at the accuracy necessary for the intended application (see pg.
 1, para.
 [0003]).

 Examiner notes that Li teaches that the longer dwell time is indicative of the presence of the target nucleic acid molecule (see pg.
 2, para.
 [0015]), while Nivala teaches that a change in dwell time can be used to measure the secondary structure of a protein (see pg.
 7, para.
 [0087]).
 A person of ordinary skill would have recognized that the Smt3 of Nivala’s disclosure effectively blocks translocation of the engineered protein through the nanopore, and that in the absence of the ClpX-mediated mechanism, a terminal Smt3 would remain in its folded state, preventing further translocation of the protein, analogous to what is shown in FIG. 3C of Li.
-As an intervening Smt3 domain would have prevented the translocation of the analyte domain through the nanopore, one would have had sufficient reason to remove this second Smt3 domain.
+As an intervening Smt3 domain would have prevented entry of the analyte domain into the nanopore, one would have had sufficient reason to remove this second Smt3 domain.

 Regarding claim 2, Nivala teaches that the charged flexible tail is targeted to pass through a nanopore by being drawn to the positive side of the chamber by a voltage gradient (see pg.
 2, para.
 [0020]).
 Nivala teaches that the nanopore is too narrow to permit passage of a folded protein (see pg.
 7, para.
 [0081]) and both tertiary and secondary structures must be unfolded to allow the protein to thread through the nanopore sensor in single file order (see pg.
 1, para.
 [0008]).
 This is why the negatively charged polyanion tail is “unstructured” (see pg.
 11, para.
 [0121]) which is understood to mean lacking tertiary and secondary structure.
 Nivala teaches that at the point the charged, flexible tail is threaded through the nanopore, the folded Smt3 domain prevents complete translocation of the captured protein (see pg.
 3, para.
 [0040], lines 24-27) as the folded Smt3 domain is predicted to sit on top of the nanopore vestibule (see pg.
 11, para.
 [0121]).
 Hence, in view of Nivala’s teachings, it is understood that the tertiary structure of the folded Smt3 (i.e., “blocking domain”) exceeds the diameter of the nanopore which prevents further translocation of the engineered protein.